 The node secret encrypts communication between an authentication agent and Authentication Manager.
 Node secrets are required for users to authenticate on RSA authentication agents.

 In a new authentication agent, make sure that there is a node secret.
 Authentication Manager automatically creates and sends the node secret to the authentication agent in response to the first successful authentication on the agent.
-A user must first authenticate to the agent with an RSA SecurID hardware token, an RSA SecurID software token, or a fixed passcode, or an administrator must manually create the node secret with the Node Secret Load Utility.
-You cannot use the RSA SecurID Authenticate app for Authenticate Tokencode or PIN with Approve authentication does not create the node secret.
+A user must first authenticate to the agent with an RSA SecurID hardware token, an RSA SecurID software token, or a fixed passcode, or you must manually create the node secret with the Node Secret Load Utility.
+Using the RSA SecurID Authenticate app for Authenticate Tokencode or PIN with Approve authentication does not create the node secret.

 You might need to refresh the node secret when an administrator has cleared the node secret on both an authentication agent and the Authentication Manager instance.
 For instructions, see Refresh the Node Secret .

 You can assign up to three active tokens per user, unless an administrator reduces this number, as described in Restrict the Number of Active Tokens per User.
 The RSA SecurID Authenticate app counts against this limit.

-Disable or unassign at least one of the active tokens.
+Disable or unassign at least one active RSA SecurID hardware or software token.

 |RSA SecurID AccessTrusted Realm Integration Issues|

 In this configuration, any changes in the Cloud Authentication Service deployment require updates in Authentication Manager.
 For example, you can provide Authentication Manager with the updated hostname or IP address used by the RSA SecurID Access identity router.
 For instructions, see Repair an RSA SecurID Access Trusted Realm.

 If the trusted realm uses more than one IP address, edit the hosts file, as described in Add an RSA SecurID Access Deployment to RSA Authentication Manager as a Trusted Realm.